askpt/openfeature-dotnet-workshop/Workshop.md

    - Use the `FeatureProvider` flags.
 Tip: You can copy the dictionary from `FeatureFlags.cs` to start
    - Add the provider to the OpenFeature configuration in `Extensions.cs`

-4. Replace the IFeatureFlags depenency injection
+4. Replace the IFeatureFlags dependency injection

    - Modify the usages of `IFeatureFlags` interface to use OpenFeature `IFeatureClient` instead